T A NELOFAR, ERNAKULAM

 “The Book of God does not aim at keeping women in seclusion like prisoners.
 This is the concept of those who are not acquainted with the correct pattern of Islamic ways.
 The purpose of these regulations is to restrain men and women from letting their eyes rove freely and from displaying their good looks and beauties, for therein lies the good of men and women.”[10]

 This compels us to ask: when delirious patriarchal comments of misogynistic clerics are frequently quoted, why are the true teachings of Islam purposefully ignored?
-When gender-equal societies rage over Muslim women observing Hijab, why do they turn a blind eye to the vast sexualisation and objectification of women in fashion magazines, advertisements, and the worst, in porn sites?
+When gender-equal societies rage over Muslim women observing the hijab, why do they turn a blind eye to the vast sexualisation and objectification of women in fashion magazines, advertisements, and the worst, in porn sites?

 When objectification is the ulterior motive of today’s so-called ‘liberators of women’, there is no wonder why a Muslim woman, who chooses to defy the standards of outward attractiveness by giving precedence to her faith, is portrayed as ‘oppressed’.
 Thus, rather than getting blindfolded in the race to keep up the orientalist tradition of ‘liberating’ Muslim women, I think it is time for the world to open its eyes to the monstrous marketers, for whom, liberation is just a tool of commodification.